Bankruptcy and 401k: How Bankruptcy May Affect Your Savings

 Most Retirement Accounts Are Not Property of the Bankruptcy Estate

 Under federal law, retirement accounts qualified under the Employee Retirement Income Security Act (ERISA) are generally not part of the bankruptcy estate.
+ERISA protection applies to employer-sponsored retirement plans, safeguarding them from creditors in bankruptcy.
 Once again, that means the trustee has no control over them and cannot use the funds to pay your creditors.
 ERISA-qualified accounts are not taxable and are protected from creditors by transfer restrictions.
 To be clear, an ERISA-qualified 401k can’t be used to pay your creditors under federal law.
+Both employee and employer contributions to these plans are generally protected under federal law.
+Additionally, Traditional and Roth IRAs are protected under the Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA).

 Is your 401k ERISA-qualified?
 As it turns out, it really doesn’t matter, because Florida exemptions protect you.
+Employers play a key role in establishing and maintaining ERISA-qualified plans.
 Read on.

 Florida Exemptions Protect 401k’s